top of page

 She is Board-Certified by the Royal College of Physicians and Surgeons of Canada.

-As a psychiatrist with experience across the full spectrum of care, I can diagnose and treat mental health disorders, and also work in the grey zone where artistry, psychology, and performance meet — offering both therapy and coaching alongside medical treatment when needed.
+As a psychiatrist, I work across the full spectrum of care.
+I can diagnose and treat psychiatric conditions when needed, and I also work in the grey zone where psychology, performance, and creative identity intersect.
+This allows me to offer therapy, strategic support, and medical care in an integrated way.

-The questions we work on together often sound like:
+The questions we often work on sound like:

-Tell me what’s going on, and we’ll figure out the solution together.
+Tell me what's going on, and we'll figure out what needs to shift.

 bottom of page